Chart Color Schemes

 Caboolture - East has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 46 projects likely to affect the region.
-Notable initiatives include the Caboolture Sports Complex Upgrade, Centenary Lakes Regional Playground, Caboolture-Bribie Island Road Upgrade Program, and Pumicestone Road and Clinker Road Intersection Upgrade.
-The following list details projects most relevant to the area.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 45 projects that could affect the region.
+Notable projects include the Caboolture Sports Complex Upgrade, Centenary Lakes Regional Playground, Caboolture Hospital Redevelopment (Stage 2), and Caboolture-Bribie Island Road Upgrade Program.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.